DFE-Digital/improving-children-and-family-services-through-digital-technology/content/index.md

 Case management systems need to:

-* meets user needs, based on research with users
+* meet user needs, based on research with users
-* be is easy to share across government (Open Source)
+* be easy to share across government (Open Source)
-* be is easy to maintain
+* be easy to maintain
 * be scalable for future use
 * be less dependent on single third-party suppliers
 * provide value for money